fatmasevinck/enetLTS/README.md

 ## Installation

-Package `enetLTS` is on CRAN (The Comprehensive R Archive Network), hence the latest release can be easily installed from the R command line via
+Package `enetLTS` is on CRAN (The Comprehensive R Archive Network), hence the latest release can be easily installed from the R command as follows

 install.packages("enetLTS")